-Have you ever wondered while playing with your dog, why it doesn’t go out of the house to play?
-Or why it doesn’t fetch the ball or respond to your commands the same way, once you’re outside?
+Have you ever wondered while playing with your dog why it doesn’t want to play outside?
+Or why it doesn’t fetch the ball or respond to your commands the same way once you’re outside?

 There can be various reasons for such unusual behavior of a dog.

 Reasons Why A Dog Wouldn’t Play Outside:

 Nature has deeply intertwined curiosity into a dog’s nature.
 Dogs are distinguishably gifted when it comes to senses.
 Their curiosity is a fine blend of all three powerful senses, i.e., smell, sight, and hearing.

 They see the world in a much more detailed way and can sense much more than other species.

 While staying at home, a dog has little to do.
 However, when released outside, a dog experiences a stern biological desire to explore, gather, and figure out new things.